 However, the net profit margin is subject to a variety of issues, which include:

-- Comparability.
+Comparability.
 A low net profit margin in one industry, such as groceries, might be acceptable, because inventory turns over so quickly.
-Conversely, it may be necessary to earn a high net profit margin in other industries just in order to generate enough cash flow to buy fixed assets or pay for working capital.
+Conversely, it may be necessary to earn a high net profit margin in other industries just in order to generate enough cash flow to buy fixed assets or fund working capital.

-- Leveraged situations.
-A company may prefer to grow with debt, instead of equity funding, in which case it will incur significant interest expenses, which will drive down its net profit margin.
+Leveraged situations.
+A company may prefer to grow with debt financing instead of equity financing, in which case it will incur significant interest expenses, which will drive down its net profit margin.
 Thus, a financing decision impacts the net profit margin.

 Example of Net Profit Margin